 Human beings have complex digestive systems and experts agree that the bulk of our diet should be vegetables with some grains and meat or proteins served up for good measure.
-This can be quite difficult to manage, in our society, as the least expensive foods tend to also be the least nutritious and the really good foods, such as fresh produce, tend to be prohibitively expensive.
-The reason is because when you go to the supermarket to buy vegetables, you are paying for far more than the produce itself.
+This can be quite difficult to manage, in our society, as the least expensive foods tend to also be the least nutritious and the delicious foods, such as fresh produce, tend to be prohibitively expensive.
+The reason is that when you go to the supermarket to buy vegetables, you are paying for far more than the product itself.
 You're paying for the labor, science, time and equipment used to produce the vegetables and transport them to the grocery store.
 If you grow vegetables yourself, you cut out the middle-man altogether.

-Growing your vegetables yourself is actually quite inexpensive.
+Growing your vegetables yourself is quite inexpensive.
 A packet of zucchini seeds, for example, costs less than $2.00.
-Humus (fertilizer) and good quality soil can both be purchased for as little as $1.75 a bag and the only things you need beyond that are either an appropriate sized container or space to plant it in the ground, sunlight and water.
-Low income families utilizing the Food Stamps Program may be happy to learn that the Independence Card can be used to purchase packets of vegetable seeds.
+Humus (fertilizer) and good quality soil can both be purchased for as little as $1.75 a bag, and the only things you need beyond that are either an appropriate sized container or space to plant it in the ground, sunlight and water.
+Low-income families utilizing the Food Stamps Program may be happy to learn that the Independence Card can be used to purchase packets of vegetable seeds.
 One package of zucchini seeds can potentially produce enough zucchini to feed half the neighborhood!

 One of the beautiful things about gardening organically is that you don't have to worry about pesticides or genetically modified vegetables.
-Everything is wholesome and healthy and tastes amazing.
+Everything is wholesome and healthy and tastes fantastic.
 Nothing compares to the flavor of an organic tomato, still a little warm from the sun.

 For families on tight budgets, organic gardening as a family hobby not only provides learning opportunities and entertainment for children, it reduces food costs while increasing the overall quality of life for every family member.
-Gardening is a skill that can literally feed a whole family or, at the very least, reduce their food costs significantly.
+Gardening is a skill that can feed a whole family or, at the very least, reduce their food costs significantly.